Matt Messias: Career

-On 24 May 2004, Messias was fourth official for Jeff Winter at the FA Cup Final, when Manchester United beat Millwall by 3–0 at the Millennium Stadium, Cardiff.
-He subsequently headed off to Germany for the 2004 UEFA European Under-21 Football Championship, and first handled two group matches – Italy versus Belarus on 27 May and Switzerland against Portugal on 30 May.
+On 24 May 2004, Messias was fourth official for Jeff Winter at the FA Cup final, when Manchester United beat Millwall by 3–0 at the Millennium Stadium, Cardiff.
+He subsequently headed off to Germany for the 2004 UEFA European Under-21 Championship, and first handled two group matches – Italy versus Belarus on 27 May and Switzerland against Portugal on 30 May.
 Then, on 15 June 2004, he took charge of the competition semi-final between Sweden and Serbia & Montenegro at Oberhausen, which the latter country won 6–5 on penalties after a 0–0 draw following extra time.
 He then went on to officiate from the middle twice in the UEFA Cup in September 2004 – a first round tie between Banská Bystrica and Benfica, which the Portuguese side won 3–0, and a group stage match as Feyenoord defeated Schalke 04 by 2 goals to 1.

 2005 was a mixed year.
 In April Messias was suspended for 14 days "for less than proficiently applying the Laws of the Game" according to the official Football Association website.
 On 17 August 2005, he took control of a 2006 FIFA World Cup qualification match between FYR Macedonia and Finland at Skopje City Stadium, which the away side won 3–0.
 In September 2005, he also refereed a UEFA Cup first round tie between F.C.
 Copenhagen and SV Hamburg.
 In November 2005, Messias was rated fourth best referee in England by UEFA.

 On 19 January 2006, the Professional Game Match Officials Limited announced that by mutual consent Messias would retire as a Select Group referee as of 1 February 2006.
 As it turned out, by the time of the announcement, he had already chosen his last game to referee in a top class competition, this being the FA Cup third round tie between West Bromwich Albion and Reading at the Hawthorns on 7 January 2006, which finished 1–1, courtesy of two penalties converted in the last eight minutes.